GeauxWeisbeck4/andrews-logseq-graph/pages/1 Using JavaScript.md

 		- ```javascript
 		  const _getHeight = (tree) => (isEmpty(tree) ?
 0: tree.height);
 		  ```
-			- Given a `tree` arg, this fx returns 0 if the tree is empty, otherwise it returns the tree's height attribute
+			- Given a `tree` arg, this fx returns 0 if the tree is empty, otherwise it returns the tree's `height` attribute
+			- This example uses `return` and is an equivalent, but longer way to write it
+				- ```javascript
+				  ```